 They use wind and solar power to provide electricity and cut their own wood to fuel their stoves.
-When it comes to food, they grow their own vegetables and fruits; they have goats and rabbits that provide a good source of meat and Tom also supplements the meals with meat he is able to obtain through hunting.
+When it comes to food, they grow their own vegetables and fruits.
+They have goats and rabbits that provide a good source of meat.
+Tom also supplements the meals with meat he is able to obtain through hunting.

 As Mary said, an off-grid life is all about the routine and you get used to it after a while.
 You don’t have to think about turning the lights off when you get out of the room, you do it instinctively.
 You don’t have to remember to bring in wood for the stove, you just do it.